• Skip to primary navigation

 Notes

-• Cookies will keep in a closed container at room temperature from 2-3 days or in the fridge for 3-5 days.
-Cookies can also be stored and frozen up to 1 month.
+• Cookies will keep in a closed container at room temperature for 2-3 days or in the fridge for 3-5 days.
+Cookies can also be stored in the freezer for up to 1 month.

-• For the recipe you see pictured, I used Earth Balance butter.
+• For the recipe you see pictured, I used Earth Balance butter and Country Crock Olive Oil Buttery Sticks.
 I then tested this recipe with Miyokos butter and found the cookies spread more.
-If you are using Miyokos butter, I recommend 1-2 Tbsp (about 8-16 grams) of extra flour.
+If you are using Miyokos butter, I recommend 1-2 tablespoon (about 8-16 grams) of extra flour.

 Nutrition